Orlando Health

-Orlando Health is a private, not-for-profit network of community and specialty hospitals based in Orlando, Florida.
-Orlando Health is Central Florida’s fourth largest employer with nearly 29,000 employees and more than 4,500 affiliated physicians.
+Orlando Health is a private, not-for-profit network of community and specialty hospitals in Florida, Alabama, and Puerto Rico.
+Based in Orlando, Florida, Orlando Health is Central Florida’s fourth-largest employer with nearly 29,000 employees and more than 4,500 affiliated physicians.
+It is the second-largest health system in Florida.
+Its flagship hospital, Orlando Regional Medical Center, is home to Central Florida’s only Level I trauma center.